issawiold/CCNA--Static-routing/README.md

 \#conf t

+-double check theip addressof each interface before assining ip addresses-

 fig#ip route <the final ip address> <final ip address subnet msk>  <next hop( next router ip address on the same network)>

+-if you use the previously mentioned command a message should appear about point 2 point connection don't worry about it-

 or